 Games of doubles may be played as ordinary doubles play or alternate stroke doubles play.
-The laws of ordinary singles play apply to both forms of the game with the addition of Law 45 for ordinary doubles play and Law 48 for alternate stroke doubles play.
-Each form may also be played as advanced, super-advanced or handicap doubles.
+Each form may be played as level, advanced, super-advanced or handicap doubles.
+The laws of singles play apply to both forms of the game with the addition of Laws 45 to 47 for ordinary doubles play and Laws 48 to 50 for alternate stroke doubles play.

-45 ORDINARY DOUBLES PLAY
+45 ORDINARY LEVEL DOUBLES PLAY